de-shyt/CUB_conspects/3-fall2023/Database Internals.md

 The aging algorithm accounts for both frequency and access time.
 It is like a combination of the clock-sweep algorithm and the LRU policy.

 Every page is assoiated with a binary counter.
 When the page is accessed, the most significant bit in its counter is set to 1.
-On every clock tick[^clock tick], all counters are shifted right.
+On every clock tick[^clocktick], all counters are shifted right.
 The victim is a page with the smallest counter.

 <img src="./pics for conspects/DB/DB 23-09-14 4.png" alt="23-09-14 4" style="zoom:60%;" />